 This is a survey course of the basic numerical methods which are used to solve scientific problems.
 In addition, concepts such as accuracy, stability and efficiency are discussed.
 The course provides an introduction to MATLAB, an interactive program for numerical linear algebra as well as practice in computer programming.
 CourseProfile (ATLAS)

-Prerequisite: None.
-(1-6 credits) Special topics of current interest selected by faculty.
+Special topics of current interest selected by faculty.
 CourseProfile (ATLAS)

 ENGR 391.
 Directed Overseas Study